FlyDragonW/VocabularyAPP/README.md

 </span>

 ## usage
+- Download v1.0.apk
-- Add vocabulary at list page (8 or more for better experience)
+- Add some words (8 or more for better experience)
 - Start!